Nicholas Bloom: Career and research

 It is not necessarily obvious which firms are in competition with each other.
-Bloom has made fundamental contributions to identifying how different firms interact with each, by extending the work of Jaffe (1986) (which uses the correlation of firm patents in different technology classes to measure how close firms are in “space”) to the product market as well.
+Bloom has made fundamental contributions to identifying how different firms interact with each, by extending the work of Jaffe (1986) (which uses the correlation of firm patents in different technology classes to measure how close firms are in "space") to the product market as well.
 He, Mark Schankerman, and Van Reenen use this, as well as changes in tax policy to eliminate similar businesses facing similar shocks, to quantify whether the positive spillovers of spreading knowledge outweigh the negative spillovers of stealing business from rivals.
 They find that the positive spillovers are predominant, that a firm inventing a technology makes its competitors more profitable and productive, and that the social returns to research and development are twice as high as the private returns.
 This ties in with Chad Jones and John C. Williams (1998), who estimate that the optimal rate of R&D spending is two to four times larger than it actually is.

 Bloom would go on to work with Chad Jones, as well as Van Reenen and Michael Webb, to see if ideas are becoming harder to find.
-This is of profound importance for our understanding of growth – if there are decreasing returns to innovation, then in the long run how much we can grow is capped by population growth.
-They find that, while the rate of technological discovery has been relatively smooth, this has come only from dedicating more and more resources to research.
+This is of importance for our understanding of growth – if there are decreasing returns to innovation, then in the long run how much we can grow is capped by population growth.
+They find that, while the rate of technological discovery has been smooth, this has come only from dedicating more and more resources to research.
 Measured researcher productivity, across many different domains, has consistently fallen over time.

 Since research is insufficiently produced, governments frequently subsidize it.
 Bloom, Rachel Griffith, and Van Reenen found that tax incentives do increase research intensity, with research rising by more in the long-run as firms adjust to the change.
 Later work cautions against direct subsidies to incumbents, however, as it discourages the exit of less productive firms.
 Paradoxically, taxing incumbent firms could increase welfare.
 Analogously, Bloom, Mirko Draca, and Van Reenen found that the surge in Chinese import competition led to technical progress within firms, and reallocated labor to the most technologically advanced firms.
 This is in line with the predictions of the Melitz-Ottoviano model – simultaneous increases in market size, and in the rigor of competition, benefit those firms with the lowest marginal costs of production.
 Because of his work, Bloom favors boosting the supply of skilled laborers, whether through supporting education or through expanded immigration.